Season 2024 has been revealed. Explore the season.

-Lucas Jervies’ brand-new version of Spartacus weaves a gritty account of a slave rebellion with a moving love story.
-Here are five reasons you won’t want to miss out on the centrepiece of our 2018 season.
+Lucas Jervies’ version of Spartacus weaves a gritty account of a slave rebellion with a moving love story.
+Here are five reasons you won't want to miss it.

 If you think pointe shoes and tutus when you think ballet, you’re not alone.
 The choreographer George Balanchine famously declared, “Ballet is woman.”
 Fortunately, that’s far from the truth.
 Ballet men bring strength, propulsive power, sensuality and star quality to the art form.
 Spartacus, with its male-centred narrative and all-male ensemble scenes, brings the boys into the spotlight.

 Of course, that’s not to say that women don’t play a part in the ballet.
 Spartacus is built around the tenderness between the rebellious leader and his wife Flavia, also an enslaved captive of the Roman empire.
 Their passion provides Spartacus’ emotional core – and its spectacular pas de deux.